A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-While graspability parameters assess an object’s ability to be grasped, grasp performance metrics evaluate the effectiveness of the grasping modes, the grippers.
-In our framework, grasp performance is measured not only by grasp success but also by grasp stability and efficiency. \threesubsection{Grasp Success Score ($S_{p}$) }
+While graspability parameters characterize the pre-grasp conditions influencing an object’s ability to be grasped, grasp performance metrics quantify the physical performance of the grasping modalities during grasp execution.
+In this benchmark, grasp performance is evaluated using three complementary metrics: grasp success $S_{p}$, grasp stability $S_{b}$, and grasp efficiency $S_{f}$.